thomaswmorris/avemaria/README.md

 The package has addition modules for simulating non-atmospheric signals.
 It can generate and return a time-ordered observation of a realization of the cosmic microwave background (CMB) for a given spectrum, but defaults to the T-T, E-T, and E-E spectra derived from ACTPol and WMAP datasets.
 It also has tools for reproducing noise characteristics native to polarization-sensitive bolometers.

-Below is an example of the package in action: atmospheric emission, cosmic background radiation, and nosie were simulated at 100 Hz for a 360 by 360 (129,600) pixel array spanning a 12-degree-wide square on the sky.
+Below is an example of the package in action: atmospheric emission, cosmic background radiation, and noise were simulated at 100 Hz for a 360 by 360 (129,600) pixel array spanning a 12-degree-wide square on the sky, scanning at a speed of 2 degrees per second.
 Each pixel has a full-width at half-maximum of 2.0 arcminutes, and atmosphere and CMB were simulated at a resolution of 0.5 arcminutes.

 ![Watch the video](https://user-images.githubusercontent.com/41275226/115456752-870e8c80-a1f1-11eb-8ba4-4e47a2ab306a.mp4)